MarioSMB/modpack/FEATURES.md

 * Extra commands for map navigation, including findmap to search the list more indepth, and gotorandom to switch to a completely random map
 * %j and %k in chat will show the last killed player and last player to kill you, respectively
 * snap command for 'snapping' good moments in matches (places a marker in the demo if you're recording it)
-* Rifle can once again headshot players, yay
-* Ignore command to keep spammers out of your personal chat log for a match
 * Ability to load in custom item models and sounds cleanly with a replacement path option
 * Ability to replace monster model paths, to easily load in custom models
 * Akimbo mutator for all your dual wielding needs